ThundeRatz/travesim/CONTRIBUTING.md

 # Contributing to VSS Simulation 🚀

-Para a versão em PT-BR :brazil: desse documento, [veja aqui](link).
+Para a versão em PT-BR 🇧🇷 desse documento, [veja aqui](CONTRIBUTING.pt-br.md).

 First of all, thanks for your interest!
 We really appreciate the participation of the community! ✨